-But the tight end, who plays for the Atlanta Falcons, does eat oatmeal for breakfast.
+But the tight end, who has just retired after a Hall of Fame career with the Kansas City Chiefs and the Atlanta Falcons, does eat oatmeal for breakfast.
 Plus a fruit smoothie.
 For lunch, it's often beans and brown rice.
 For dinner, is it a steak?
 No, it's fish, whole-wheat pasta, and veggies.
 Dessert would be fruit sorbet.

-And he's not a small guy — 6-feet-5-inches, 251 pounds — and Gonzalez certainly gets enough exercise.
-He's had a blazing football career, smashing records and establishing himself as the go-to man if you need a touchdown.
+And he's not a small guy — 6-feet-5-inches, 251 pounds — and Gonzalez certainly got enough exercise.
+He had a blazing football career that smashed records.

 But a few years ago, he didn't feel so hot.
 He had a health scare and then got Bell's palsy, a rare illness that can paralyze one side of a person's face.
 He recovered, but started learning about healthy ways of eating.
 He read about how people in other countries may be healthier because they eat more vegetables and grains and less fat and sugar.

 Gonzalez decided to change his usual menu, which included a lot of hamburgers, steaks, French fries, and milkshakes.